testillano/h2agent/README.md

 #### Response body

 Json array document containing all provisioned items, when something is configured (no-content response has no body).

+### GET /admin/v1/client-provision/unused

+Retrieves all the provisions configured that were not used yet.
+This is useful for troubleshooting (during tests implementation or *SUT* updates) to filter unnecessary provisions configured: when the test is executed, just identify unused items and then remove them from test configuration.

+#### Response status code

+**200** (OK) or **204** (No Content).

+#### Response body

+Json array document containing all provisioned items still unused, when something is configured (no-content response has no body).

 ### DELETE /admin/v1/client-provision